bettercap/bettercap/README.md

 ---

-**bettercap** is a complete, modular, portable and easily extensible **MITM** tool and framework with every kind of diagnostic and offensive feature you could need in order to perform a man in the middle attack.

-**This is a WIP of the new version, very alpha, do not use.**
+This is a WIP of the new version of [bettercap](https://github.com/evilsocket/bettercap), very alpha, do not use.
 To have some idea, take a look at the `caplets` folder :)

 ## License